 This is the very first Average Everygirl comic I drew.
 In fact, it’s where her name originated.
-I had taken to doodling plot points that annoyed me, and really, what’s more annoying than the Wealthy Sociopath as a Love Interest scenario?
+I had taken to doodling plot points that annoyed me, and really, what’s more annoying than the Rich Sociopath as a Love Interest scenario?

 Sadly, this premise goes all the way back to the dawn of the English novel.
 In 1740, Samuel Richardson published Pamela.
 Its plot?
-A chamber maid evades her noble employer’s repeated sexual assaults by fleeing or fainting (or both); when he finds he cannot have his way with her as he pleases, he marries her instead.
+A chamber maid evades her noble employer’s repeated sexual assaults by fleeing or fainting (or both).
+When he finds he cannot have his way with her as he pleases, he marries her instead.

 My favorite part of the book is its subtitle: Virtue Rewarded.